omkarjha/Payment_Gateway/README.md

 # Integrated Payment Gateway using Razorpay

-This project is an implementation of an integrated payment gateway using HTML, CSS, and JavaScript with the Razorpay payment gateway API.
+This project is an implementation of an integrated payment gateway using HTML & CSS with the Razorpay payment gateway API.
 It has been developed by Omkar Abhishek Jha, a student of Techno International New Town, studying Information Technology.

 ## Features